reductstore/website/blog/2024-01-13-implement-data-streaming-pytorch/index.md

 The reason that we want to use multiple workers is that GPUs are capable of handling large amounts of data concurrently; however, the bottleneck often lies in the time-consuming task of loading this data into the system.

-Moreover, the challenge is even trickier when there is simply too much data to store the whole dataset on disk and we need to stream data from an async storage database such as [**ReductStore**](<https://www.reduct.store/>).
+Moreover, the challenge is even trickier when there is simply too much data to store the whole dataset on disk and we need to stream data from a remote database such as [**ReductStore**](<https://www.reduct.store/>).

-Addressing this challenge requires a custom Python iterator to bridge asynchronous data fetching with a synchronous [**PyTorch's IterableDataset**](<https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset>).

 In this blog post, we will go through a full example and setup a data stream to [**PyTorch**](<https://pytorch.org/>) from a playground dataset on a remote database.